Webinar introduces webinar features to Teams including attendee registration, 1000 interactive and live-streaming to 10,000 view-only attendees.

 - But note that, unlike Zoom webinars, presenters / speakers can start webinars in Teams

-6. Multi-sessions (possible with break out rooms but those have limitations just the same as with Teams Meetings - see Breakout room guidance)
+3. Multi-sessions - this is possible with break out rooms but those have limitations.
+Please see our Breakout room guidance

 How to customise the registration form